-Records of aurora date back thousands of years (Siscoe 1980).
-Yet, again, interpreting them is fraught with dangerbut, again, come with caveats.
+Records of aurora date back thousands of years (Siscoe 1980), but, again, come with caveats.
 Does the absence of an aurora mean that one didn't occur, or just that it was not reported?
 Additionally, different records provide, at best, only threshold indicators of geomagnetic activity.
 Consistent observations at mid-latitudes, for example, will not contain modest geomagnetic events that reveal themselves only at the highest geomagnetic latitudes.
 Perhaps the strongest statement we can make is that if an aurora was observed, then it probably happened (there not being any other obvious phenomena that could mimic this effect), whereas, if none were reported, it may or may not mean that none occurred.
 Thus, the auroral record, at least older than a century, at best, provides a lower limit of geomagnetic activity.